Frequently Asked Questions

 No. Each Intake is a separate process.
 If you applied in a previous Intake and were not successful, you will have to re-apply with all the necessary documentation again.
 We keep applications on file for 3 years and will retrieve your previous application and attach it to the current application when you re-apply.

-Is there a waiting list that the JAC can call me when accepting applications?
+Is there a waiting list so that the JAC can notify me when an intake is scheduled?

 No. You have to keep monitoring the JAC website for notification of the Intake process dates.
 Remembering that Intake is based on labour demand and once we are notified there is demand, we post the Intake dates on this site.
 After the Intake process is completed we have a pool of successful applicants.
 Those candidates wait in the selection pool and as jobs become available they are dispatched.
 Once the pool is depleted, and there is labour demand, another Intake would be scheduled.